eddieleejw/textgpt/README.md

 pip install requirements_win.txt
 streamlit run streamlit.py
 ```
-3. In a browser, type into the address bar: `http://localhost:8501`
+3. In a web browser, type into the address bar: `http://localhost:8501`

 # Installation (Mac M1)
 1. Open terminal and navigate to the directory you want to put the repo in